 How will the business evictions ban extension help tenants?

-The extension will provide a much-needed lifeline for those businesses still struggling, particularly those in the hospitality sector, helping them to survive the next few months.
-With restrictions in place until April at the earliest, many bars and restaurant still face a number of tough months ahead.
+The extension will continue to provide a much-needed lifeline for those businesses still struggling, particularly those in the hospitality sector, helping them get back on their feet after months of restrictions and closures – many of whom have tough times ahead.

 However, it is important to stress that this extension will only delay the landlord’s rights; it does not affect a landlord’s right to forfeiture after the March 2022 extension ends and commercial tenant evictions will once more be possible from this point onwards.
 The new act of parliament is essentially creating a ring fence around accrued debt during periods of closure and businesses are being encouraged to prioritise new and future rent.

 As a landlord, is there anything I can do about the commercial evictions ban?

-Many commercial landlords have shown flexibility, understanding and commitment to protect businesses during an exceptionally challenging time.
-However, it is only a matter of time before this will significantly impact their own cash flow in some cases.
+Many commercial landlords have shown flexibility, understanding and commitment to protecting businesses during an exceptionally challenging time.
+But with yet another delay, the extension of the commercial evictions ban will significantly impact their own cash flow in some cases.

 - any voluntary arrangements, including monthly rent payments or rent holidays, are properly and legally documented to protect both parties;